Fresh ‘East Coast meets West Coast’ menu

 “I want to give these kids the tools to be successful.”
 No matter what the job, whether it is busing tables or washing dishes, everyone is an important part of the team.
 MacMillan feels it is his job to make sure his teams are successful.
 This requires having a good teacher and more importantly, a good communicator.
 The MacMillan kids also help out, carrying on the family business tradition.

-Ada’s Fish House is at 558 Price Street, Pismo Beach CA. Open daily for outdoor and limited indoor dining from 11:30 a.m. -9:30 p.m. and 10 p.m. on weekends.
+Ada’s Fish House is at 558 Price Street, Pismo Beach CA. Open for outdoor and indoor dining Sunday-Thursday from 11:30 a.m. -9:30 p.m., and until 10 p.m.
+Friday and Saturday.
 Seating by reservation.
 Walk-ins are seated if space is available.
 Five or more guests are seated in the heated patio.
-For more information visit adafishhouse.com or call (805) 556-3077 for reservations.
+For reservations or more information visit adasfishouse.com or call (805) 556-3077.

 – Ruth Ann Angus